ottomatica/waitssh/README.md

 `waitssh` open a socket, attempts to write send a client version string to the ssh sever. `waitssh` gracefully handles `ECONNRESET` errors and reconnects as needed until the server responses with the appropriate version string.

 ## Using waitssh

+`waitssh` does not need authentication information to verify the ssh connection being ready, only the hostname and port.

 ```js
 const waitssh = require('waitssh');